Lately I’ve felt really stressed.

 *This post contains affiliate links.
 If you choose to make a purchase through my link I will earn a small commission at no extra cost to you.*

 I don’t mean become a gym rat, or an every day runner.
 I mean get into a schedule that you can manage for your life right now, but get moving!
-I have started back to my Monday night dance class, and I’m trying to fit a few of my walk/jog routes into my week also.
+Twice a week I take dance classes at the same studio my girls dance at, and I’m trying to fit a few of my walk/jog routes into my week also.

 At first I thought getting my move on was to help me lose weight.
 While it does help a little with that, what it really helps with is my mindset.
 Getting out, alone, and wandering the neighbourhood in the fresh air just relaxes me.
 And I love the little endorphin kick I get from it as well.